Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 The magic of FBA “pricing leverage”

-The premise of this weird profit loophole is something I call “pricing leverage” (you also hear this referred to as the “FBA price bump”).
+The premise of this weird profit loophole is something I call “pricing leverage” (you also hear this referred to online as the “FBA price bump”).

 In simple terms, Amazon Prime subscribers (and many non-Prime subscribers) are willing to pay FAR above merchant fulfilled prices to get the benefits of an FBA offer.